Pxtl/BigVariant/Docs/PxtlCa.BigVariant.Core.GeneratedXmlDoc.md

 ---
 #### Property BigVariant.AsClrObject

+ CLR-API property.
 Return the standard CLR object for this type.